Northbridge Public Schools Elementary Curriculum Overview

 Social Studies

-Integrates content, literacy, and historical thinking skills
+Integrates literacy, critical thinking, and historical analysis

 Northbridge High School Curriculum Overview